 Who is Responsible for Any Expenses Associated With Providing Disability Access?

 The costs associated with disability access are considered part of the overall expense of the event.
 Event planners should include the expense of any anticipated accommodations as a budget item in the event planning.
 Most accommodations can be made at little or no cost, such as choosing a wheelchair accessible venue for the event.
 Accommodations such as sign language interpreting may incur a cost.
 Event planners who think the cost of the accommodations cannot be supported by the event should discuss alternative funding sources with their supervisor or adviser.
-Before denying any accommodation requests, event planners should consult with the Accommodation and Accessibility Coordinator with the Office of Equal Opportunity and Compliance.
+Before denying any accommodation requests, event planners should consult with the Office of Accommodation and Accessibility Services within the Department of Equal Opportunity, Compliance, Title IX (OEOC).